KongHack/ORM/docs/Config.md

  - defaults_override_null=true
    - true/false - use_defaults must be true for this option to do anything.
 It will try to set non-null defaults based on data type when the default is null and the null option is not set on the field

+### [override:TABLE_NAME_HERE]
+   - constructor=protected
+     - public/protected - Default constructor visibility, default is public, so only set if you need a protected constructor for things like factory implementation